 - ID cards for children under 12 years of age can be renewed by post.
 Adults can renew their ID card by post if fingerprints have been given less then 6 years ago.
 If you order the documents by post you have to pay the state fee “In Estonia”

-- If you use Estonian e-services (ID card, mobile ID or via Estonian online banks) you can submit your application at Police and Border Guard’s online service center.
+- If you use Estonian e-services (ID card, mobile ID or Estonian online banks) you can submit your application at Police and Border Guard’s online service center.
 This is the cheapest and quickest option to renew your documents.

 - ID card will not be sent by post, it has to be picked up in person at the Embassy or at Honorary Consul’s.

-- Passports for children over 12 years of age and adults can be ordered by post, if less than 5 years have passed since giving fingerprints.
+- Passports for children over 12 years of age and adults can be ordered by post or online, if less than 6 years have passed since giving fingerprints.

 - Passport for a child under 12 can be ordered by post.